Tuesday, May 19, 2026

 All the ghosts of “Yutzmich past” have retired to their crypts.
 Yet occasionally, some of them spring back to haunt us even now in the midst of all our anxiety.
 As such, a few long-retired issues that I have written about profusely, which I hoped were buried forever, have recently come back to life.
 These issues are:

 I believe I found a common denominator all three of these ancient topics.
 This is that they all involve some level of sinas chinam which doesn't want to go away.
 The recent resurgence of these topics is proving this point.
+Clearly, this sinas chinam needs to stop.
+It is one thing that is delaying the "impending geula".
 As such, I feel a need to discuss all three of them.

 in this post, I will cover the subject of Vaccines.